eshun/Luckysheet/docs/guide/config.md

 ### updated
 - Type: Function
 - Default: null
-- Usage: The method executed after each operation is updated is executed after the canvas rendering, monitor changes in worksheet content, that is, every time the client performs a workbook operation, Luckysheet saves the operation in the history and triggers it.
+- Usage: The method executed after each operation is updated is executed after the canvas rendering, monitor changes in worksheet content, that is, every time the client performs a workbook operation, sheet saves the operation in the history and triggers it.
 When undoing and redoing, it is also an operation, of course, the hook function will be triggered.
 - Parameter:
 	- {Object} [operate]: The history information of this operation will have different history records according to different operations.
-Refer to the source code [History](https://github.com/mengshukeji/Luckysheet/blob/master/src/controllers/controlHistory.js )
+Refer to the source code [History](https://github.com/mengshukeji/sheet/blob/master/src/controllers/controlHistory.js )

 ------------
 ### resized